How Two Sailors Saved Each Other’s Lives

 After teaching at Lombard Junior High School for 6 years, I received my Master’s Degree and got a job at Evergreen Park High School in 1971 as a Choir Director and Assistant Band Director to Jim Oberto, where I learned this remarkable story.

-After one year teaching at Evergreen Park High School, I became a professional musician.
-York (Elmhurst, Illinois) high school called upon me to get their choir ready for a concert for several weeks while their choir director was recovering from an operation.
+After one-year teaching at Evergreen Park High School, I became a professional musician.
+York high school (Elmhurst, Illinois) called upon me to substitute teach for several weeks getting their choir ready for a concert.
+Their choir director was recovering from an operation.
 Jim Reimer called Jim Oberto who recommended me for the position.